Analyze your bank statement

 Skip the manual work — categorize automatically

 Upload your bank statement PDF and AI categorizes every transaction in 30 seconds.
-Free for the first 3 pages.
+Free for the first page.

 FAQ